siemens/modular-application-creator-use-cases/README.md

     --> your TIA-Portal project is generated

 ## Contact us
-If you have problems or suggestions please send an E-Mail to [modular.application.creator.industry@siemens.com](mailto:modular.application.creator.industry@siemens.com)
+If you have problems or suggestions, please send an email to [modular.application.creator.industry@siemens.com](mailto:modular.application.creator.industry@siemens.com)

 ## 📝 License